 Welcome!
-We're glad you came by.
-Trauma Education Essentials offers webinars for mental health professionals, and other health care providers, working with people who have experienced psychological trauma.
-We provide online educational webinars featuring international experts in the field of trauma.
-Our webinars will cover a diverse array of clinically relevant topics delivered in a dynamic and interactive online format.
-Our webinars are rooted in a trauma-informed approach which rests on principles of safety, choice, collaboration, inclusivity, and empowerment.
+Trauma Education Essentials offers educational webinars for mental health professionals, and other health care providers, working with people who have experienced psychological trauma.
+We feature international experts in the field of trauma who cover a diverse array of clinically relevant topics, all delivered in a dynamic and interactive online format.
+Each live webinar features a question & answer period where questions from our attendees are answered by the presenter.
+CE credits available.
 We look forward to meeting you at one of our webinars!

 – Colin A. Ross, MD & Dana Ross, MD, MSc, FRCPC

 Receive exclusive content featuring book reviews, news items, journal article summaries and upcoming webinar info.

 July 21, 2018: 11:00 AM - 2:00 PM Eastern Daylight Time